nckz/nckz.github.io/posts/2016-07-20_GitLab_Runner_Setup.md

 * Then navigate to Action tab and select New.
 * ‘New Action’ UI will get opened.
-* In ‘Program/Script’ select ‘EXE’ file, for which you want to run using Browse button.
+* In ‘Program/Script’ select the gitlab-runner ‘EXE’ file, for that you want to run using 'Browse' button.
-* In ‘Add arguments (optional)’ field, enter 'run'
+* In ‘Add arguments (optional)’ field, enter `run`
-* In the "Start in (optional)" field, enter the location of the 'config.toml' file that was used to setup the runner.
+* In the "Start in (optional)" field, enter the path that holds the `config.toml` file that was used to setup the runner.
 * Click on OK >> ‘New Action’ UI will get closed.
 * Now, navigate to Triggers Tab >> New >> ‘New Trigger’; an UI will get opened.